off-court-creations/houston/README.md

 # `@archway/houston`

 Git‑native ticketing and planning from the command line.
-Houston keeps tickets, backlog, and sprints as YAML in git and provides schema‑aware commands to create, plan, and sync work across repos.
-When credentials are configured, Houston also coordinates branches and PRs.
+Houston stores tickets, backlog, and sprints as YAML in git, validates them with schemas, and helps you ship with predictable, automatable workflows.
+With credentials configured, Houston also links branches and PRs.

 ## Quick Start